m4xshen/m4xshen.dev/src/pages/about.md

 ---
-layout: "../layouts/BlogPost.astro"
+layout: "../layouts/About.astro"
-title: "About"
+title: "About Me"
-pubDate: "2024-01-01"
-description: "hi"
+description: "Hi, I'm Max Shen, an open source and web developer from Taiwan.
+I am passionate about solving problems by making projects about Neovim and Web.
+This dev blog is the place where I share my learning journey to help and inspire other people!"
 ---

-Hi, I'm Max Shen, an open source and front-end web developer from Taiwan.
-I am passionate about solving problems by making [projects](/projects) about Neovim and Web.
+Hi, I'm Max Shen, an open source and web developer from Taiwan.
+I am passionate about solving problems by making projects about Neovim and Web.
 This dev blog is the place where I share my learning journey to help and inspire other people!

 ## Contact